WilliKoller/OpenSim_MuscleMomentArmsChecker/README.md

 - **Correction mechanism** that adjusts Wrap Object radii incrementally
 - **Verified on a large dataset** (940 patients, 1,536 gait analysis sessions, showed more that 1600 discontinuities and only 17 could not be resolved automatically)

+## Citation

+If you use this tool in your research, please cite:

+> Koller, W., Horsak, B., Kranzl, A., Unglaube, F., Baca, A., & Kainz, H. (2025).
+Physiological plausible muscle paths: A MATLAB tool for detecting and resolving muscle path discontinuities in musculoskeletal OpenSim models. _Gait & Posture, 117_, S21-S22. https://doi.org/10.1016/j.gaitpost.2025.01.063

 ## Installation

 ### Requirements